for-alisia/skeleton/README.md

     }
     ```

-    corejs - release version of the library (first number in version)
+    ==corejs== - release version of the library (first number in version)
-    useBuiltIns - with set to "usage", it will add only polyfills for features we are using in our code (based on browser list)
+    ==useBuiltIns== - with set to "usage", it will add only polyfills for features we are using in our code (based on browser list)
-    modules - by default it will convert all imports to CommonJS syntax (require), but we do not need it, as we will add Webpack soon
+    ==modules== - by default it will convert all imports to CommonJS syntax (require), but we do not need it, as we will add Webpack soon

+Now we are good to go with Babel.
+Please note, that there are other presets that allow you to add the support of some other syntax as well (react, for example).
+You can combine several presets.

+---

+# Webpack